Erkan Teper: Amateur career

 As a super heavyweight amateur, Teper won silver medals at the 2006 German National Championships and the 2007 World Military Games.
 He won the 2009 Bolivarian Alternative Games in Santiago, Cuba.

 Professional career

-Teper vs. Price
+Teper vs. Price and Doping Violation

 Teper faced heavyweight contender David Price on 17 July 2015 for the EBU heavyweight title.
 He fought belligerently during the bout and knocked down Price in the 2nd round with a left hook.
 The fight was called off by the referee immediately resulting in a KO victory for Teper.

-Doping allegations

 Teper was supposed to face Robert Helenius on 19 December 2015, but cancelled the match due to a shoulder injury.
 Thus he had to give up the EBU Heavyweight title, which was then claimed by Helenius in a match against Franz Rill.
-It was later reported that Teper had failed a post-fight drug test after knocking out Price and is currently under investigation for unlawful possession of doping substances.
+It was later reported that Teper had failed a post-fight drug test after knocking out Price.
+Teper was subsequently banned and the result changed to a No contest by the Bund Deutscher Berufsboxer (BDB).
+However, Boxrec.com maintains that the record was not changed to a No contest: "The EBU maintains that it was supervising the contest and as such EBU rules must be applied, therefore keeping the result of Teper WTKO 2 / 12 but stripping the title."